-The Monthly Milestone and Project Report is to be submitted by the 10th of each month to the TSA Deployment Manager and OSTCBD@TSA.DHS.GOV.
+The Monthly Milestone and Project Report are to be submitted by the 10th of each month.
 A draft Monthly report template will be submitted via separate correspondence.
 The Monthly Milestone and Project Report shall address the following:

-- The Project's progress to include project percent completion; cost incurred and invoiced to date; a forecast the Project completion date and final costs; as well as monthly schedule and budget variances throughout the Project. - Construction Schedule in both PDF and "live"/usable format to depict the critical path, baseline and actual date information; predecessors/successors and shall be broken down to a minimum of three (3) WBS levels where applicable.
+- The Project's progress to include Project percent completion; cost incurred and invoiced to date; a forecast the Project completion date and final costs; as well as monthly schedule and budget variances throughout the Project. - Construction Schedule in both PDF and "live"/usable format to depict the critical path, baseline and actual date information; predecessors/successors and shall be broken down to a minimum of three (3) WBS levels where applicable.